 1ST SATURDAY THREE RIVERS

-Saturday, Nov.
-1, 11 am-4 pm (approximate), throughout Three Rivers (watch for the purple/gold flags).
-Pick up free maps and schedules at Anne Lang’s Emporium.
-Dozens of artists; specials throughout town, free performances, lessons, and demonstrations; discounts at galleries, restaurants, and on lodging; art for show and sale.
-561-4373; www.1stsaturdaytr.com.
+Saturday, Dec.
+6, 11 am-5 pm, throughout Three Rivers (watch for the purple/gold flags).
+This month’s theme: Wild About White.
+For your shopping pleasure, there will be Stocking Stuffers with six artists, seven artists at Three Rivers Arts Center, open galleries, and four open studios.
+Pick up free maps at Three Rivers Historical Society or Anne Lang’s Emporium.
+Dozens of artists; specials throughout town, lessons, and demonstrations; discounts at galleries, restaurants, and on lodging; local art for show and sale.
+561-3463; www.1stsaturday.com.

 SQUARE DANCING CLUB

 Thursday, Dec.
 11, 7-9 pm, Three Rivers Arts Center, 41763 North Fork Dr. Bi-monthly meeting to learn how to square dance.
 Beginners welcome.
 Open to the public. $5/person.
 Caller: Rick Hampton.
 561-4270.